MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

 # What's next for the Microsoft 365 admin center

 Welcome to **What's next for the Microsoft 365 admin center**!
-This article will tell you about new and improved features we're planning and developing so that you can prepare for change.

-Because this article is a new experiment in the type of information that Microsoft is making available, here's the legal disclaimer:
+We’ve heard that you would like to know more about what’s coming to the Microsoft 365 admin center, so we are providing you a handy view - specific to your admin experience.
+You can also use the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) and the [Message Center](manage/stay-on-top-of-updates.md) to stay informed.

 > [!WARNING]
 > The information contained in this article pertains only to the Microsoft 365 admin center and is not a promise of future functionality nor do we promise that the feature will be released in the time frame we've indicated.
 In addition, this information is not a complete list of all features being released.
 This article might be discontinued or deleted at any time.

-## Why are we doing this?
-We’ve heard that you would like to know more about what’s coming to the Microsoft 365 admin center, so we are providing you a handy view - specific to your admin experience.
-You can also use the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) and the [Message Center](manage/stay-on-top-of-updates.md) to stay informed.

 ## How to use this article

 We're looking forward to hearing from you and we'd like to use this article as a conversation starter between us - the admin and the engineering team.
 Every item listed in the "In the works" section has a link to our [Office UserVoice](https://office365.uservoice.com/forums/273493-office-365-admin) website, where we want you to vote for items that you're excited about, ask questions, and give us feedback.

 ## Released

 For the list of features we've released for the Microsoft 365 admin center, see [What's new in the Microsoft 365 admin center](whats-new-in-preview.md).

 ## In the works

 Here's a list of features that will most-likely be released soon.

 ### Keyboard shortcuts

-You will be able to perform some of the most common admin center tasks with just your keyboard.
+You'll be able to perform some of the most common admin center tasks with just your keyboard.
 Here's an example of some of the keyboard shortcuts that are coming:

-- **Shift + A+ G**:  add group
+- **Shift + A + G**:  add group
 - **Shift + A + U**: add user
 - **Shift + A + C**: add contact
 - **Shift + R + P**: reset password